kdavies4/ModelicaRes/README.txt

  ModelicaRes
 #############

-**Utilities to set up and analyze Modelica simulation experiments**
+**Set up and analyze Modelica simulations**

-ModelicaRes is a free, open-source tool to manage Modelica_ simulations, interpret results, and create publishable figures.
-It can be used to
+ModelicaRes is a free, open-source tool that can be used to

 - generate simulation scripts,
 - load and browse data,